yogeshpuneria-sys/Sales_ETL_Project/README.md

 ```

 No passwords should be committed to GitHub.

-## Sample Business Insights

-Using the included sample dataset, the pipeline helps answer questions such as which products generate the most revenue, which customers spend the most, and which cities contribute the highest sales.

-## Skills Demonstrated

-Python • Pandas • SQL • ETL Development • Data Cleaning • Data Transformation • Data Validation • Microsoft SQL Server • Business Analysis • Data Visualization

 ## Resume Description

 **Sales Analytics ETL Project | Python, Pandas & SQL Server**